venkatkvikram/NextJs-Learning/readme.md

 We can improve this by not blocking the UI while fetching the author details.
 We want to show the post first and stream the author in the background.

-We can do this by wrapping author component in a suspense boundary
+We can do this by wrapping author component in a suspense boundary Data fetching patterns
+When fetching data inside components, you need to be aware of two data fetching patterns:
+1. Sequential
+2. Parallel
+Sequential: requests in a component tree are dependent on each other.
+This can lead to longer loading times.

+We'll create a Posts component
+- fetches all posts
+- for each post, fetch author using the userld property
+- example of sequential fetching because we need the userld from each post before we can fetch its author

 </details>